marciof/Eon/README.md

 ## Building

-1. Create an empty build directory somewhere outside the source code tree (to prevent mixing sources with builds).
+1. Create a new directory to store the build artifacts.
 2. *Optionally* configure which builds to create.
 By default it will build a native standalone executable only.
-Selecting the builds can be done in several different ways using CMake:
+Selecting the builds can be done in several different ways using CMake.
   - command-line:
     ```
     # List options: